Before you read this continuation post, be sure to check out How I moved to Colorado! 🙂

 Back to the open door for ministry…

 After I met the worship pastor and attended a couple rehearsals, I joined the worship team for their church.
-They needed a keys player, and I needed something to do.
+They needed a piano player, and I needed something to do.
 I made connections and babysat for the next few months since I was without a job.
-Everything seemed to be falling into place.
+Everything fell into place.

 Getting back into ministry was like a breath of fresh air.
-I hadn’t been plugged in after Bible school because I was too focused on work and family time.
-The worship team became a haven for me.
-It was a timely God-thing that this community took me in and made me feel at home.
-They helped me in my walk with God, encouraged and affirmed me constantly, and helped me realize just how important it is to be surrounded by a good community.
+I hadn’t plugged into a church after Bible school because I focused on work and family.
+The new worship team became a haven for me.
+It was timely that this community took me in and made me feel at home.
+They helped me in my walk with God, encouraged and affirmed me constantly, and helped me realize just how important it is to surround ourselves in a healthy community.

 About two months in (mid-October), I went back to Alaska for a few events.
 I took my citizenship test, attended one of my best friend’s weddings, celebrated my birthday, and also found out my parents thought about moving!
-This sounded like a great idea, but we all prayed to hear about it from God.
-His way is always better 😉
+This sounded like a grand idea, but we all prayed to hear about it from God.

 I was there for two weeks before returning home to Colorado.
-I continued to serve at church and babysit but felt an urge to really start looking for a job.
-I couldn’t stay with Olga and Mikhail forever and knew I’d eventually need my own place.
-I prayed about it through November, and by December, I landed an interview at a bank.
-I was hired a couple of weeks later, though I didn’t start until the end of January.
-The late start was really convenient because…
+I continued to serve at my new church and babysit but felt an urge to actually look for a job, and eventually a new place.
+I couldn’t stay with Olga and Mikhail forever, so I prayed about it through November, and by December, I landed an interview at a bank.
+I got the job even though I was fresh out of high school.
+My start date wasn’t until the end of January, making it convenient because…

 My parents sold their house and moved to Colorado!

 God answered our prayer by giving them peace.
-(See what prayer does?!
-God ALWAYS answers).
 They felt it was time to go, packed up, and moved.
+Just like that, spontaneously.
 They joked about me moving first, saying the situation was like the story about the spies viewing the Promised Land (as if I checked it out before they came and… you get it).
-So I went back to Alaska again to celebrate the holidays and help them move.
+So I went back to Alaska again to celebrate the holidays and help them pack.

 Olga helped our family find a house to rent – it was in the same neighborhood as them and also an answered prayer about where I would live next.
 She also helped us with schools for my brothers to attend.
 I can only imagine how hard it must’ve been to start school in a new state mid-year, but they were troopers and made it look easy!

-I’m forever grateful to our friends who poured so much of their time, attention, and support through first my transition, and then my family’s!
+I’m grateful to our friends who poured so much of their time, attention, and support through first my transition, and then my family’s!
 It’s important to have a faith-community around you and also to be a reliable person for others.
-On top of that, it’s important to trust God when asking for direction.
+It’s important to trust God when asking for direction.
 I had my doubts and questions, but with every answered prayer, my confidence grew, and I became more and more familiar with His will for my life!

 14 This is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.
 1 John 5:14